Best Foods for the Gut Microbiome: How to Create an Environment for Healing

 The goal of the microbiome diet is to improve your overall gut health while managing symptoms.
 In addition to a gut friendly diet, there are a number of supplemental resources that can help reduce current symptoms while nurturing a healthy long-term gut ecosystem.
 One of them is butyrate – a short-chain fatty acid that’s also a postbiotic.

-Butyrate supplements can help dampen the inflammatory response in the gut while improving intestinal permeability (no more leaky gut).* This supplement has also been shown to shift the bacterial colonies in the gut, which is helpful when you’re rebuilding your gut ecosystem.*
+Butyrate supplements can help support a more resilient gut.* This supplement has also been shown to shift the bacterial colonies in the gut, which is helpful when you’re rebuilding your gut ecosystem.*

 Support Your Gut Microbiome — Take Action with Butyrate